-For general information regarding our policy and procedures related to sex discrimination and sexual misconduct, see Policy and Procedures for Addressing and Resolving Allegations of Sexual Assault, Stalking, Dating Violence, and Domestic Violence.
+For general information regarding our policy and procedures related to sex discrimination and sexual misconduct, see Policy and Procedures for Addressing and Resolving Allegations of Sexual Assault, Stalking, Dating Violence, Domestic Violence, and Sexual Exploitation.
 For specific questions and guidance contact the Executive Director and Title IX Coordinator, Martha Alexander in the Office of Institutional Equity and Equal Opportunity at 13 Main Building, or by calling 859-257-8927, or by email.

 What is sexual misconduct?

 Sexual misconduct is a blanket term for forms of severe sexual harassment defined in Administrative Regulation 6:2.
 Conduct prohibited by AR 6:2 include sexual assault, sexual exploitation, stalking, dating violence, and domestic violence.
-For more information see Administrative Regulation 6:2 Policy on Sexual Assault, Stalking, Dating Violence, and Domestic Violence.
+For more information see Administrative Regulation 6:2 Policy on Sexual Assault, Stalking, Dating Violence, Domestic Violence and Sexual Explotation.

 Can I file a sexual misconduct complaint with the University against a student or employee?

-For more information about filing a complaint, see Administrative Regulation 6:2 Policy on Sexual Assault, Stalking, Dating Violence, and Domestic Violence, Section 111: Initiating a Complaint and Investigation Process.
+For more information about filing a complaint, see Administrative Regulation 6:2 Policy on Sexual Assault, Stalking, Dating Violence, Domestic Violence, and Sexual Exploitation Section III: Initiating a Complaint and Investigation Process.